Latest Jobs

 • Work experience: Prior experience in poultry farming or related agricultural fields is frequently preferable, although those who are interested in exploring the field may be required to hold a few entry-level positions.

-• Certification in agriculture, animal husbandry, or pertinent professional training can improve employment prospects, although formal qualifications are not always necessary.
+• Certification: in agriculture, animal husbandry, or pertinent professional training can improve employment prospects, although formal qualifications are not always necessary.

 • Physical Fitness: Poultry husbandry necessitates physical exertion, including lifting, bending, and running outdoors in various weather conditions.
 Stamina and physical fitness are crucial.